NVlabs/SPADE/README.md

 cd ../../
 ```

 To reproduce the results reported in the paper, you would need an NVIDIA DGX1 machine with 8 V100 GPUs.

 ## Dataset Preparation

 For COCO-Stuff, Cityscapes or ADE20K, the datasets must be downloaded beforehand.
 Please download them on the respective webpages.
-In case of COCO-stuff, we put a few sample images in this code repo.
+In the case of COCO-stuff, we put a few sample images in this code repo.

 **Preparing COCO-Stuff Dataset**.
 The dataset can be downloaded [here](https://github.com/nightrome/cocostuff).
 In particular, you will need to download train2017.zip, val2017.zip, stuffthingmaps_trainval2017.zip, and annotations_trainval2017.zip.
 The images, labels, and instance maps should be arranged in the same directory structure as in `datasets/coco_stuff/`.
 In particular, we used an instance map that combines both the boundaries of "things instance map" and "stuff label map".
 To do this, we used a simple script `datasets/coco_generate_instance_map.py`.
 Please install `pycocotools` using `pip install pycocotools` and refer to the script to generate instance maps.

 There are different modes to load images by specifying `--preprocess_mode` along with `--load_size`. `--crop_size`.
-There are options such as `resize_and_crop`, which resizes the images into square images of side length `load_size` and randonly crops to `crop_size`. `scale_shortside_and_crop` scales the image to have shortside of length `load_size` and crops to `crop_size` x `crop_size` square.
+There are options such as `resize_and_crop`, which resizes the images into square images of side length `load_size` and randomly crops to `crop_size`. `scale_shortside_and_crop` scales the image to have a short side of length `load_size` and crops to `crop_size` x `crop_size` square.
 To see all modes, please use `python train.py --help` and take a look at `data/base_dataset.py`.
-By default at training phase, the images are randomy flipped horizontally.
+By default at the training phase, the images are randomly flipped horizontally.
 To prevent this use `--no_flip`.

 ## Generating Images Using Pretrained Model